MathPeople/MathPeople.github.io/readmes/fileFormat.md

 # Metadata

 This is where structure plays a role.
 We use the following convention for metadata: Any direct child of the problem node is a type of metadata.
 Any child of that node is the value for that piece of metadata.
-Some metadata allow for multiple values and some do not, both follow the child structure here.
+There is no global list of metadata like the `problemsList.txt` list of all problems.
+Instead, when a list of problems is loaded each problem is scanned for metadata.
+The file reader keeps track of all encountered metadata and generates the metadata sections based on what it found.
+In that sense metadata describes itself.

 This problem file has some metadata in it:

 ```
 <arithmeticQuestion>